Alec Gallimore

 Alec Damian Gallimore is an American aerospace engineer, currently serving as provost of Duke University since July 2023.
-Previously at the University of Michigan, he served as the 15th dean of engineering from 2016 to 2023 and as a faculty member since 1992.
+Previously at the University of Michigan College of Engineering, he served as the 15th dean of engineering from 2016 to 2023 and as a faculty member since 1992.

 Early life and education

 Gallimore was born in Washington, D.C., to Jamaican immigrant parents Kathleen and Lascelles Gallimore.
 He was raised in Harrington Park, New Jersey, United States.

 Gallimore received a Bachelor of Science with a major in aeronautical engineering from Rensselaer Polytechnic Institute in 1986.
 He received a Master of Arts in 1988 and a Doctor of Philosophy in 1992, both in aerospace engineering and from Princeton University.
 His doctoral dissertation was on aerospace materials and fluid dynamics, titled Anode power deposition in coaxial MPD thrusters (1992).